 All user data must be exportable in .xls or .csv with all data fields in its columns

-To apply for an over flight permit, users shall click on the respective permit type available on the page.
+To apply for an over flight permit, users shall click on the respective permit type available from “Online Services” page.

 Applicants shall be redirected to over flight permit form page to complete required fields.